Why Choose an Independent School?

 Research conducted by the National Association of Independent Schools (NAIS) shows that families choose independent schools primarily because they perceive the quality of teaching to be exceptional and the character education or moral climate to be appropriate.
 On a national basis, the typical independent school often has more diversity (ethnically, socioeconomically, racially) than neighboring public schools.
 The Prairie School’s student body is 21% diverse.

-The socioeconomic diversity of independent schools is supported by a significant commitment to financial aid.
-Independent school students come from a wide range of family income levels, and, at Prairie, one-out-of-two-students is supported by financial aid.
+The socioeconomic diversity at Prairie is supported by a significant commitment to financial aid.
+Prairie students come from a wide range of family income levels and 52% of our current students receive financial/scholarship assistance.

-Independent schools are also different in terms of the effectiveness of the partnership between parent and school.
-We speak in a unified voice about a common set of goals, values, and desired outcomes – and it is this coalescing of parental and school voices that points students toward achievement … and guides them toward commendable behaviors and good citizenship.
+Prairie is also different in terms of the effectiveness of our partnership between our parents and the school.
+We speak in a unified voice about a common set of goals, values, and desired outcomes – and it is this coalescence between parental and school voices that points students toward achievement and guides them toward commendable behaviors and good citizenship.

-It is easy to see and feel the difference in an independent school as soon as you walk in the door.
-The hallways have small groups of students in them walking purposefully, respectfully, and happily about.
-The classrooms are brightly lit, well appointed with the latest, state-of-the-art learning technologies, lively, and energy-filled.
-Rarely will you see students slumped in their seats, listening rather listlessly to a lecture.
-Instead, you will see students up at the whiteboards, sitting in a circle on the floor, on stools in a science lab adjusting the variables or elements of an experiment, at a podium giving a speech in character as an historical figure, or discussing what they have learned on a recent field trip to, say, the Chicago Art Institute.
-Learning experiences like these … and many others … are the beginning of what sets independent schools apart from their institutional counterparts.
+It is easy to see and feel the difference at Prairie as soon as you walk in the door.
+Our hallways have small groups of students walking purposefully, respectfully, and happily.
+Our lively classrooms are brightly-lit, well appointed with state-of-the-art technologies and robust discussion.
+Rarely will you see TPS students slumped in their seats; rather, you will see them drawing on whiteboards, circled up singing on the floor, participating in a science experiment, or standing at the front of the room addressing their classmates.
+Culture like this and experiences like these are what distinguish Prairie from our educational counterparts.

 The National Association of Independent Schools (NAIS) describes the following attributes typical of its member schools – and in response to the question: “What makes an independent school worth the investment?” *